Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-39957 is a vulnerability discovered in the Linux kernel's wifi subsystem, specifically in the mac80211 component.
-The vulnerability was published on October 9, 2025, and affects the handling of S1G capability elements in wireless scanning functionality (NVD, RedHat).
+CVE-2025-39957 is a vulnerability discovered in the Linux kernel's mac80211 wireless networking subsystem, disclosed on October 9, 2025.
+The issue specifically affects the handling of S1G (Sub-1GHz) capability elements in wireless scanning functionality (NVD).

-The primary impact of this vulnerability is the prevention of hardware scanning functionality in affected systems.
-When triggered, the vulnerability causes a buffer length validation failure which disrupts the normal operation of wireless network scanning capabilities (NVD).
+The primary impact of this vulnerability is the disruption of hardware scanning functionality in affected systems.
+When triggered, the vulnerability prevents hardware wireless scanning from functioning properly, potentially affecting network discovery and connectivity capabilities (NVD).

 Source: This report was generated using AI